Aerial View Localization with Reinforcement Learning: Towards Emulating Search-and-Rescue

 \subsection{Task Description}

 The task is executed by an agent within a \emph{search area}, which is discretized as an $M \times N$ grid that is layered on top of a given aerial image (with a small distance between each grid cell, to avoid overfitting models to edge artefacts).
 Every grid cell within the search area corresponds to a valid position $\bs{p}_t$ of the agent, and the agent can only directly observe the image content $\bs{O}_t$ of its current cell.
 In each episode, one of the grid cells corresponds to the goal that the agent should localize.
 The image content of the goal cell is denoted $\bs{O}^\text{goal}$ and its position is denoted $\bs{p}^\text{goal}$.
 Note that the goal position $\bs{p}^\text{goal}$ is \emph{never} observed by the agent; it is only used to determine if the agent is successful.
-The task is successfully completed as soon as the agent's current position $\bs{p}_t$ and the goal position $\bs{p}^\text{goal}$ coincide, i.e.~when $\bs{p}_t = \bs{p}^\text{goal}$. \\ \\ In each episode, the agent's start location $\bs{p}_0$ and the goal location $\bs{p}^\text{goal}$ are sampled at uniform random within the search area ($\bs{p}_0 \neq \bs{p}^\text{goal}$).
+The task is considered successfully completed as soon as the agent's current position $\bs{p}_t$ and the goal position $\bs{p}^\text{goal}$ coincide,\footnote{A reasonable next step would be to require that an agent has to declare when it has reached its goal.} i.e.~when $\bs{p}_t = \bs{p}^\text{goal}$. \\ \\ In each episode, the agent's start location $\bs{p}_0$ and the goal location $\bs{p}^\text{goal}$ are sampled at uniform random within the search area ($\bs{p}_0 \neq \bs{p}^\text{goal}$).
 The agent then moves around until it either reaches the goal ($\bs{p}_t = \bs{p}^\text{goal})$, or a maximum number of steps $T$ have been taken.
 This limit $T$ is included to represent time and resource constraints.
 In our task formulation, an agent has eight possible actions, which correspond to moving to any of its eight adjacent locations (grid cells).
 An agent may in general move outside the search area, and if so, the agent receives an entirely black observation.
 There is never any advantage to moving outside the search area, and thus it should be avoided (it is easy to avoid given $\bs{p}_t$).